CedricTheveneau/Lightning_UI/README.md

 - Components are styled based on nesting, to keep a strict but robust layout.
 When using the components given with the library, you'll be sure to have a perfect render.
 - JS is used for various dynamic elements/functionnalities, like the dark/light theme, the carousel, and other animations based on scroll.

+## Flags :

+- [] Responsive
+- [] SEO optimisation
+- [] Licensing
+- [] Accessibility features

 ## Quick start :

-You don't even need to use the command line to grab a copy of Lightning UI, just go on [the website](https://cedrictheveneau.github.io/Lightning_UI/) and click on "Download library", the library will be saved as a zip file with everything to start up, and you'l even be redirected towards the [quick start page](https://cedrictheveneau.github.io/Lightning_UI/pages/quickStart.html), guiding you through the startup.
+You don't even need to use the command line to grab a copy of Lightning UI, just go on [the website](https://cedrictheveneau.github.io/Lightning_UI/) and click on "Download library", the library will be saved as a zip file with everything to start up, and you'll even be redirected towards the [quick start page](https://cedrictheveneau.github.io/Lightning_UI/pages/quickStart.html), guiding you through the startup.
 As simple as that.

 ## Credits :

-I've worked alone on this project, if you have request, question, suggestion, feedback, feel free to contact me using the [Contact page](https://cedrictheveneau.github.io/Lightning_UI/pages/contact.html).
+I've worked alone on this project, if you have any request, question, suggestion, feedback, feel free to contact me using the [Contact page](https://cedrictheveneau.github.io/Lightning_UI/pages/contact.html).
 I've written every single line of code from this project.
 Everything there is to know about this project is written in the [About](https://cedrictheveneau.github.io/Lightning_UI/pages/about.html) and [Legals](https://cedrictheveneau.github.io/Lightning_UI/pages/legals.html) pages.
 But you can always ask me directly if needed.

 ## License :